Intricacies of Frustrated Magnetism in the Kondo Metal YbAgGe: S upplementary N ote 2: Supplementary Note Crystal electric-field refinement

 The energy spectrum of a polycrystalline YbAgGe sample measured on the MARI spectrometer at ISIS with $E_i$ = 49.75 meV and $T$ = 3 K revealed nondispersing excitations at $E$ = 12.0(4), 23(1) and 36(1) meV.
-The first feature reveals intensity prevailing below the wavevector transfers $|q| < $ 4 \AA$^{-1}$, which we attributed to a crystal-electric field (CEF) transition.
-Fits of this transition against the CEF Hamiltonian $H_{CEF}$ = $\sum_{n,m}B_n^mO_n^m$, with $O_n^m$ being Stevens operators and $B_n^m$ CEF parameters by PyCrystalField python package \cite{scheie2021} using the z-direction as the local quantization axis reveal $B_2^0$ $\approx$ 0.124 meV, $B_2^2$ $\approx$ -1.27 meV and negligible higher order CEF parameters.
-The resulting set of eignevectors and eigenvalues are shown in Tabl. \ref{TBL:YbAgGeCEF}, establishing a ground state doublet $\ket{\Psi^{\pm}}$ = -0.1927$\ket{\pm7/2}$ - 0.3875$\ket{\pm5/2}$ - 0.5777$\ket{\pm3/2}$ - 0.6921$\ket{\pm1/2}$ with a localized moment of $\mu_{CEF}$ = 3.98$\mu_B$ and significant axial anisotropy, $g$-tensor = (7.954, 0.0278, 0.0357).
-Attempts to include the second and third peaks with intensity dominating at 6 $< |q| < $ 10 \AA$^{-1}$ destabilized the refinement and worsen the fit of the $E$ = 12.0(4) meV transition.
-Along with the $|q|$ dependence this suggests a phononic origin of these excitations.
+The first feature reveals intensity prevailing below the wavevector transfers $|q| < $ 4 \AA$^{-1}$, which we attributed to a crystal electric-field (CEF) transition.
+Fits of this transition against the CEF Hamiltonian $H_{CEF}$ = $\sum_{n,m}B_n^mO_n^m$, with $O_n^m$ being Stevens operators and $B_n^m$ CEF parameters by PyCrystalField python package \cite{scheie2021} using the z-direction as the local quantization axis reveal $B_2^0$ $\approx$ 0.137 meV, $B_2^2$ $\approx$ -1.27 meV ($\chi^2$ = 0.17) and negligible higher order CEF parameters.
+The best fit to the data and resulting set of eignevectors and eigenvalues are shown in Suppl.
+Fig. \ref{fig:CEF_ref}a and Tabl. \ref{TBL:YbAgGeCEF}, respectively, establishing a ground state doublet $\ket{\Psi^{\pm}}$ = -0.189$\ket{\mp7/2}$ - 0.385$\ket{\pm5/2}$ - 0.578$\ket{\mp3/2}$ - 0.695$\ket{\pm1/2}$ with a localized moment of $\mu_{CEF}$ = 3.98$\mu_B$ and significant axial anisotropy, $g$-tensor = (7.958, 0.0247, 0.0303).
+Attempts to include the second and third peaks with intensity dominating at 6 $< |q| < $ 10 \AA$^{-1}$ destabilized the refinement and worsens the fit of the $E$ = 12.0(4) meV transition.
+Along with the $|q|$ dependence of the excitation spectrum this suggests a phononic origin of the $E$ = 23(1) and 36(1) meV excitations (see Suppl.
+Fig. \ref{fig:CEF_ref}b).
+The calculated inverse susceptibility $\chi^{-1}$ and magnetization $M$ are shown in Suppl.
+Figs. \ref{fig:CEF_ref}c and \ref{fig:magnetization}, respectively.
+In agreement with previous reports \cite{Matsumura2004} the predicted macroscopic quantities reveal some deviations from the experimental results (see Ref. \cite{Matsumura2004}), which have been attributed to itinerant effects in the material and large fluctuations along the $c$-axis.